openebs/openebs/k8s/jiva/README.md

 pvc-d01e90d9-a921-11e9-93c2-42010a8000ab   5G         RWO            Delete           Bound    default/demo-vol1-claim   openebs-jiva-default            10m
 ```

 The following script will execute when number of Jiva auto-generated snapshots are more than 5.
-Else it will exit.
+Else, it will exit.

 **Note:**

-Snapshot cleanup involves disconnecting the application from the storage.
-Ensure application is not being used and the connectivity to the Kubernetes Clusters is active while performing the snapshot cleanup process.
-To ensure that application is not connected to the storage, it is recommended to scale down the application.
+Snapshot cleanup process involves disconnecting the application from its storage.
+Ensure that the application is not being used and the connectivity to the Kubernetes Cluster is active while performing the snapshot cleanup process.
+To ensure that the application is not connected to the storage, it is recommended to scale down the application.

 Delete the auto-generated internal snapshots using the following command.